usnews/brightspot-cms/docs/documentation/template-tool.md

 __Script (with Main Content)__: For every new template created a Main Content Type must be associated.

-By default, when you create a new content type in BrightSpot it becomes a Misc Content Type, however associating the content with a template as 'Main Content' will re-label the content as Main Content Type.
+By default, when you create a new content type in Brightspot it becomes a Misc Content Type, however associating the content with a template as 'Main Content' will re-label the content as Main Content Type.
 The two different types can be seen clearly when looking in the 'New' drop-down list found within the Search Tool.

 Once you choose 'Script (with Main Content)' you must then define which Content Type you wish to have as Main for the template.
 You do this at the bottom of the Template Page.